djorlando24/pyLabDataLogger/INSTALL.md

 - For *Thorlabs translation stages*, pyAPT for Linux:
   Use the python2 modified version in thirdParty directory, or download from https://gitlab.com/weinshec/pyAPT.git

-### Optional Python modules you can obtain from a package manager

-- For I2C devices, you will need smbus module: and driver specific modules i.e. Adafruit_ADS1x15

-- For VISA over TCP/IP for networked devices, pyvisa & pyvisa-py modules are required Install by 'pip install pyvisa-py' and check installed options with 'python -m visa info'

-- For TC-08 RS-232 serial support, install the thermocouples_reference
-  module which provides conversion of thermocouple voltage to temperature.

-### Optional Python modules you will need to download and build manually
+### Optional Python modules you will need to install manually to support certain devices

 - for Picoscope devices, install pico-python https://github.com/colinoflynn/pico-python

-- For Agilent 33220A, thorlabs TSP01 and power meters, Rigol DG1000Z via usb, usbtmc driver is required.
+- For SCPI-over-USB devices such as the _Agilent 33220A_, _Thorlabs TSP01_ and power meters, _Rigol DG1000Z_ via usb, the `usbtmc` driver is required.
   See thirdParty/usbtmc or download yourself from https://github.com/python-ivi/python-usbtmc

-- For ALSA audio devices, pyalsaaudio https://github.com/larsimmisch/pyalsaaudio.git
+- For ALSA audio devices, pyalsaaudio  [Linux only] https://github.com/larsimmisch/pyalsaaudio.git

 - For Video4Linux support, v4l2capture module.